 Green roofs can be classified into three types: extensive, semi-intensive, and intensive.

 The extensive roof has the most shallow depth (typically between 60-200 mm substrate) and the most commonly used plants are sedum, mosses, and grass, as they require lower maintenance and feed off rainwater.
 The extensive roof also has other advantages.
 It reduces air pollution, noise, and the pollutants that are carried by rainwater.
 The extensive roof is suitable for most flat roofs, as the load on the roof is small.
 The cost is much lower than other green roofs, making the extensive roof the most common in the city.

 The semi-intensive roof is a crossover between extensive and intensive roofs.
 It requires a deeper substrate depth (around 150-300 mm), making it suitable for more plant species than the extensive roof.
 Besides mosses and grass, the semi-intensive roof is also suitable for plants species such as herbs, shrubs, and small herbaceous plants that need periodically watering.
 The different plant species can help enhance biodiversity and provide bees, butterflies, and other insects with better conditions in the city.
 The semi-intensive roof can handle more weight than the extensive roof, making it suitable for small paths and recreational spaces.
 This type of roof requires moderate maintenance and cost.

 The intensive roof has a very deep substrate and is most commonly used for roof terraces, gardens, and parks.
 Here users can take a stroll or sit on benches and enjoy the greenery.
 The roof carries all types of plants, suitable for rooftop gardens, urban agriculture, and recreational green areas.
 Because of its heavyweight, the intensive roof needs to be installed in a much stronger structure.
 The intensive roof needs a lot of maintenance and is costly to maintain and construct.

-Read more about the RAAFT by Milford green roof solutions.
+Read more about Milford green roof solutions.